A Driver-Vehicle Model for ADS Scenario-based Testing

 \subsubsection{Scenarios}

-We use two long-running scenarios, each with a two-minute duration, and vary the number of vehicles, up to 20.
-In each scenario, the vehicles travel in one lane and form a virtual platoon, simulating heavy traffic.
-In scenario A, the vehicles travel without any disturbance, and in scenario B, they need to steer to avoid a static obstacle in their lane.
-When running scenario A, collision checking is inactive; and it is activated when running scenario B. The purpose of scenario B is to show the impact of collision checking on scalability, since it is computationally expensive.
+We use two long-running scenarios, each with a two-minute duration, and vary the number of SDVs, up to 20.
+In each scenario, the SDVs travel in one lane and form a virtual platoon, simulating heavy traffic.
+In scenario A, the SDVs travel without any disturbance, and in scenario B, they need to steer to avoid a static obstacle in their lane.
+When running scenario B, the object collision checking for obstacle avoidance is activated.
+The purpose of scenario B is to show the impact of object collision checking on scalability, since it is computationally expensive.
 Each vehicle travelling behind another one is expected to observe a safe following distance.